StudioProcess/tokens-api-node/README.md

 	* `seq`: Update sequence number.
 Use with the `since` parameter in a subsequent request to get the next update.
 	* `color`: RGB hex color code, e.g. `#70c5ff`
 	* `keywords`: Array of three strings
+	* `requested_at`: ISO-timestamp of when the interaction was requested
+	* `deposited_at`: ISO-timestamp of when the interaction was deposited

 Errors:
 * 504 Timeout reached